quintel/documentation/docs/contrib/hybrid-offshore-hub.md

 * `relations.curtailment`: The key of the curtailment node.
 * `relations.output`: The key of the output cable node.
 * `relations.input`: The key of the input cable node.
-* `relations.converter`: The key of the converter node.
+* `relations.converter`: The key of the converter node (in this case the electrolyser).

 All attributes are required.